Transport and Logistics Experts

 Professor and Chair in Supply Chain Management

 Behnam Fahimnia is a Professor of Supply Chain Management and Chair of the Logistics and Supply Chain Management Programs.
 Behnam specialises in supply chain planning and optimisation, supply chain risk management, greening of supply chains (balancing economic and environmental sustainability), and supply chain performance measurement/management.
 He is a recognised expert in the area of logistics and supply chain management and has consulted for several companies ranging from Fortune 500 companies to small and medium size Australian businesses.

 Telephone +61 2 9114 1731 Email email@example.com

-Dr Xiaowen Fu is a senior lecturer in aviation and maritime.
+Dr Xiaowen Fu is an Associate Professor in Aviation and Maritime.
 He teaches Airport Management, and Maritime Case Studies and Simulation.
 Xiaowen is interested in the research of competition policy, government regulation and efficiency benchmarking.
 He has provided advisory and economic modelling services to various industrial organisations and government agencies.
 He is currently working on infrastructure investments and airline competition analysis.

 Telephone +61 2 9114 1835 Email firstname.lastname@example.org

 Stephen Greaves is a Professor in Transport Management and Director of the Business School Doctoral studies program.
 He has a wide range of transportation-related teaching expertise, and currently co-ordinates the transport policy and GIS units.
 Stephen's current research is focused around the health/environmental/safety impacts of transport, active travel including cycling, and innovative travel data collection methods using the latest technologies.
 Stephen currently holds a major ARC Linkage grant, advises two PhD students, provides media commentary on a range of transport-related issues and was co-chair of a major international conference on survey methods held in Australia in 2014.

 Founding Director, Institute of Transport and Logistics Studies